collective-soundworks/collective-soundworks.github.io/recipes/working-with-max.md

 ```js
 const ENV = 'default';
 ```
-3. Since it does not make any sense to emulate clients in _Node for Max_, there is no bootstrap as you could see in a regular _soundworks_ client.
+3. Since it does not make any sense to emulate clients in _Node for Max_, there is no bootstrap function as you could see in a regular _soundworks_ client.